 • Charlotte Engineering Early College (CEEC) is a high school located on the UNC Charlotte campus with a focus on engineering, energy and sustainability.
 Students attending CEEC will have access to the state-of-the-art facility, EPIC-The Energy Production and Infrastructure Center, which is part of The William States Lee College of Engineering at UNC Charlotte.
 EPIC was formed in response to the need for highly trained engineers, qualified to meet the demands of the energy industry through traditional and continuing education.
 EPIC seeks to provide sustainable support to the energy industry by increasing the capacity and support for applied research.
 More than 250 regional energy corporations (including Duke Energy, Siemens, AREVA, Westinghouse and many others) cooperate with EPIC to lead the expansion of energy engineering studies in EPIC classrooms.
 EPIC is committed to developing and implementing energy concentrations based on industry needs.

 • Central Piedmont Early College is a high school located on Central Piedmont Community College Central Campus.
-Students will have access to state of the art facilities to complete an associates in engineering, science, fine arts.
-Students can also explore a variety of applied sciences including information technology, STEM programs, health care, culinary & hospitality as well as many other programs.
-Because of the school’s close proximity to uptown, students will have many opportunities to learn about the current employment trends and begin building a network with employers that will transcend beyond graduation.
-The school accepts students in grades 9, 10, and 11.
+Students have access to state-of-the-art facilities to complete an associate degree in arts, engineering, science, or fine arts.
+Students can also earn an associate degree in applied science in areas such as information technology, STEM programs, health care, culinary & hospitality, and others.
+Because of the school’s close proximity to uptown, students will have many opportunities to learn about the current employment trends and begin building a network with employers that will transcend beyond graduation

 Charlotte Teacher Early College Expectations Agreement (revised 8/10/2023): English version